South Melbourne: History

 The new municipality developed rapidly and by 1872 Emerald Hill was proclaimed a town.
-By the 1870s, parts of South Melbourne became a favoured place of residents for the wealthy, particularly in St Vincent Gardens, Melbourne's best London style residential square (which mostly lies in Albert Park), but most of the locality was developed with more modest single storey terraces and cottages, some in timber.
-The orphanage on the hill relocated in 1878, and the crest of the hill become the site of the South Melbourne Town Hall, built between 1879 and 1880, and designed in suitable grandeur to evoke the city's booming status, establishing a civic heart at Bank Street.
+By the 1870s, parts of South Melbourne became a favoured place of residents for the wealthy, particularly in St Vincent Place (which mostly lies in Albert Park), with large lots laid out around a generous green space, The orphanage on the hill relocated in 1878, and the crest of the hill become the site of the South Melbourne Town Hall, built between 1879 and 1880, designed in suitable grandeur to evoke the city's booming status, and establishing a civic heart at Bank Street.
 In 1883 Emerald Hill became a city, changing its official name to South Melbourne.

-South Melbourne experienced a decline in the 1950s as Melbourne sprawled outwards.
-Like many other Melbourne inner city suburbs, during the 1960s, the Housing Commission of Victoria stepped in and erected several high-rise public housing towers including the earliest high rise, Emerald Hill Court, and the tallest, Park Towers (c.1969).
-They soon housed some of Melbourne's postwar migrants, who also lived in the many modest cottages, adding a multicultural flavour to the area.
+Like many other working class inner city suburbs, South Melbourne experienced a decline from the 1950s as Melbourne sprawled outwards, and the condition of the mostly rented cottages deteriorated.
+During the 1960s, the Housing Commission of Victoria stepped up their 'slum clearance' activities, and two several high-rise public housing towers in teh locality, including the earliest, Emerald Hill Court, and the tallest, Park Towers (1969).
+At the same time the suburb became home to postwar European migrants, adding a multicultural flavour to the area.

 In the 1980s, like other inner suburban areas, South Melbourne's gentrification got under way, and many of the terrace houses and cottages were renovated and a new middle class moved in.
 From the 1990s, the industrial districts of South Melbourne, closer to the city, and including Southbank, have been redeveloped with mid and high rise apartments; in 1996 the most intensively developed part of Southbank was transferred to the City of Melbourne.
 At the same time, the City of South Melbourne was amalgamated with the Cities of St Kilda and Port Melbourne to create the City of Port Phillip.